FuZhiyu/HeteroPCA.jl/README.md

 ## Overview

-HeteroPCA.jl implements the HeteroPCA algorithm proposed by Zhang, Cai, and Wu (2021).
-The API is similar to [MultivariateStats.jl](https://github.com/JuliaStats/MultivariateStats.jl) with twists to handle missing values.
+HeteroPCA.jl implements the HeteroPCA algorithm proposed by Zhang, Cai, and Wu (2021), along with the deflated HeteroPCA algorithm by Zhou and Chen (2025) for improved convergence.
+The API is similar to [MultivariateStats.jl](https://github.com/JuliaStats/MultivariateStats.jl) with extensions to handle missing values and multiple algorithm variants.

 ## Installation